European Center for Limbic Sovereignty

 It helps us think better than we could alone.

-To become the first in a series of public, open source, research infrastructures for AI and democracy.
+To become the first in a series of public, open source, research infrastructures partnering with citizens to find ways that AI can support and enhance democracy, on a global scale.

 What does humanity look like when AI is used to support us in co-imagining a better future for us all?